Ameerah Falzon-Ojo: Theatre

-Falzon-Ojo performed at in local productions as young child and in 2011, she was cast in a leading role in the Lincoln Center production of Rodgers and Hammerstein's musical South Pacific at the Barbican Theatre in London.
+Falzon-Ojo performed in local productions as a young child and in 2011, she was cast in a leading role in the Lincoln Center production of Rodgers and Hammerstein's musical South Pacific at the Barbican Theatre in London.
 At the age of nine, she was selected for Ambassador Theatre Group's 'Lion King Cub School'.
 In April 2012, she performed in The King & I as a royal child and in March 2013 she played as the orphan, July in a production of Annie Jr..

 Television

-In 2006, she appeared as Red Child - Mini Maker in an episode of Mister Maker, which aired on the CBeebies channel.
+In 2007, she appeared as Red Child - Mini Maker in an episode of Mister Maker, which aired on the CBeebies channel.
 In 2011, she had a child role in the CBBC series Fit.

-From 2015 to 2019 she starred alongside Cleo Demetriou and Sophia Dall’Aglio in the CBBC sitcom So Awkward where she portrayed Jas Salford.
-When she left the show, actress Emily Burnett, who previously worked on The Dumping Ground, up the part of Jas, causing confusion amongst fans.
-It is unknown why she left Jas.
+From 2015 to 2019, she starred alongside Cleo Demetriou and Sophia Dall’Aglio in the CBBC sitcom So Awkward where she portrayed Jas Salford.
+When she left the show, actress Emily Burnett, who previously worked on The Dumping Ground as Charlie Morris took over the part of Jas, causing confusion amongst fans.
+It was even joked about in the trailer for Series 6.
+Neither Falzon-Ojo herself or the BBC have published a reason why she left Jas, and the question is still left unanswered.

-Since 2018, Falzon-Ojo has been the voice of Frida on the animated Netflix series, Hilda where she stars alongside Bella Ramsey and Daisy Haggard.
+From 2018 to 2023, Falzon-Ojo has been the voice of Frida on the animated Netflix series, Hilda where she stars alongside Bella Ramsey and Daisy Haggard.
 Falzon-Ojo is friends with Ramsey on Instagram since 2020.
 She also appeared in the 2021 animated film based on the series, entitled Hilda and the Mountain King, making it her first major role in a feature length film.